-Phthalates are a collection of chemical compounds typically found in PVC and used in many products, including printing ink.
-While limited research has been done to determine the health effects of exposure to phthalates, the National Toxicology Program lists Di (2-ethylhexyl) phthalate as a compound “reasonably anticipated to be a human carcinogen” as there are some, albeit limited, links to phthalate exposure and cancer in humans.
-High levels of exposure to this chemical compound is also believed to have potentially adverse effects on human reproduction or development.
+Phthalates are a collection of chemical compounds typically found in PVC and commonly recognized as a plasticizer.
+Phthalates are used in many products, including printing ink.
+While there is limited research on the health effects of exposure to phthalates, the National Toxicology Program lists Di (2-ethylhexyl) phthalate as “reasonably anticipated to be a human carcinogen.”
+High levels of exposure may even have adverse effects on human reproduction and development.

-Lead is a conventional chemical in ink.
-It is a heavy ductile metal with a bluish-gray color that is extremely dangerous to consume.
+Lead ink is a conventional chemical in ink.
+Lead is a heavy ductile metal with a bluish-gray color which is extremely dangerous to consume.
 Unbeknownst to most, newspapers have a long history of containing dangerous petroleum-based inks like lead.
-Letterpress printing had a high amount of volatile organic compounds such as cadmium.
-Lead ink can cause digestive problems and severe levels of toxicity have even been linked to cancer-related health complications.
-According to the World Health Organization, lead ingestion is very dangerous to children:
+Letterpress printing can have a high amount of volatile organic compounds such as cadmium.
+Lead ink has been found to cause digestive problems.
+Severe levels of toxicity has been linked to cancer-related health complications.
+According to the World Health Organization, lead ingestion is very dangerous to children and may:

-- Affecting development of the brain and nervous system
+- Affect development of the brain and nervous system

-- Increasing risk of high blood pressure and kidney damage
+- Increase risk of high blood pressure and kidney damage